nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 --------------

 "No memory cache has been configured.
-To enhance your performance please configure a memcache if available." ownCloud supports multiple php caching
+To enhance your performance please configure a memcache if available."
+Nextcloud supports multiple php caching
 extensions:

 * APC (PHP 5.4 only)